The DESC Stellarator Code Suite Part I: Quick and accurate equilibria computations: Comparison Methods

 Where the radial integration does not include the axis or edge to avoid sensitivities of the force error calculation at these locations.
 It should be noted that DESC solutions did not have this limitation, and are integrated throughout the entire volume, while the VMEC solutions are only integrated through the above range.
 This difference could make the VMEC calculations appear to have lower error than the full volume integration would otherwise yield.
 The flux surface average at a given radial position $s$ was calculated as:

 Then to yield a normalized, unitless error metric, the above quantities are divided by the volume average of the pressure gradient magnitude:

-With the above normalized error metrics defined, both codes were ran in fixed-boundary mode to solve equilibria for a W7-X standard configuration, finite beta ($\beta \approx 2\%$) equilibrium \citep{sunn_pedersen_plans_2015}, which is described in Appendix \ref{appendix:W7X_input}.
+With the above normalized error metrics defined, both codes were ran in fixed-boundary, fixed-iota mode to solve equilibria for a W7-X standard configuration, finite beta ($\beta \approx 2\%$) equilibrium \citep{sunn_pedersen_plans_2015}.
+The equilibrium used in this paper had the following rotational transform and pressure profiles (given as a power series in $\rho = \sqrt{s} = \sqrt{\frac{\psi}{\psi_a}}$):

+These profiles are plotted in Figure \ref{fig:W7X_profiles}.
+The full base input files for VMEC and DESC that the runs in this paper are based off of are available in the DESC Github repository \citep{Dudt_DESC}, which include the boundary shape Fourier series, which goes up to $M=N=12$.